What Is Anosmia? Understanding Smell Loss | Dr. Higgins

 How does anosmia occur?

 Anosmia occurs when there is an interruption in the pathway that transmits the sensory information from the nose to the brain.
-This interruption can occur for various reasons, such as blockage in the nasal passages, damage to the olfactory neurons or the olfactory bulb, which is responsible for processing smell, or by a problem in the brain itself, where the smell is perceived.
+This interruption can occur for various reasons, such as blockage in the nasal passages, damage to the olfactory neurons or the olfactory bulb, which is responsible for processing smell, or by a problem in the brain itself, where the smell loss evaluation is perceived.

 What can cause anosmia?